Skip to content

 Morphoscopic ancestry traits are non-metric, visually assessed anatomical features that vary between population groups.
 Unlike measurements, they are assessed on ordinal scales (absent, slight, moderate, pronounced) or nominal scales (present or absent).
 They are not precise in the way that a caliper reading is precise, but they capture variation in anatomical form that metric landmarks do not fully reflect.

-Joseph Hefner's 2009 paper "Morphoscopic Traits Used to Determine the Sex and Ancestry of Skeletons" in the Journal of Forensic Sciences, followed by his 2009 textbook contribution, systematised the trait inventory that had developed over decades of forensic anthropological practice.
-Hefner's validated trait list includes eleven cranial morphoscopic traits with known inter-population frequency distributions.
+Joseph Hefner's 2009 paper in the Journal of Forensic Sciences systematised the trait inventory that had developed over decades of forensic anthropological practice, producing a validated list of eleven cranial morphoscopic traits with known inter-population frequency distributions.

 The anterior nasal spine (ANS) is the bony projection at the base of the nasal aperture.
 It ranges from absent (0) through slightly projecting (1) to steeply projecting (3).
 European-ancestry individuals tend toward pronounced ANS; many African-ancestry individuals tend toward slight or absent.
 The malar tubercle is a bony protuberance on the inferior surface of the malar (zygomatic) bone.
 It is common in East Asian and some Indigenous American populations and relatively infrequent in European-ancestry groups.
 The nasal bone shape, assessed from the frontal view, varies from a pinched, narrow form common in European-ancestry populations to a broader, rounded form more common in African-ancestry populations; a tent-shaped intermediate is common in East Asian and South Asian groups.